 - Prospective students must apply through the Admissions and Registration Office during enrollment periods.
 Approximate dates are Fall Program: September 15 - December 31; Spring Program: May 1 - August 31.
-Check with the Admissions and Registration Office for exact dates. - 2.
-After applying, qualified applicants will be invited to take the Nursing admissions test: Test of Essential Academic Skills (TEAS). - 3.
-Applicants must score at least 70% in reading and 50% in math and science on the TEAS. - 4.
+Check with the Admissions and Registration Office for exact dates. - After applying, qualified applicants will be invited to take the Nursing admissions test: Test of Essential Academic Skills (TEAS). - 3.
+Applicants must score at least 47.6% in reading, 46.7% in math and 37.5% in science on the TEAS V to be considered for the nursing program. - 4.
 Admission to the Nursing Program will be based on a ranking system that includes student performance on the TEAS as well as performance in other courses in the nursing curriculum.

 Applicants are accepted into the Nursing Program after evaluation of the applicant's record by the Nurse Education Admissions Committee.
-Applicants who are not selected for admission to the Nursing Program must meet with a member of the advising staff before reactivating thier application.
+Applicants who are not selected for admission to the Nursing Program must meet with a member of the advising staff before reactivating their application.
 Applicants may apply to the Nursing Program three consecutive times.